Watson-Personal-Assistant/developer/_content/knowledge/create-action-function.md

 var KnowledgeObject = require('./sdk/object');
 ```

-### Step 2:  Create the main function to send notification to chat bot
+### Step 2:  Create the main function to send notification to chat UI

 Add the main function that will get the name of the Door that is open and notify the owner.
-Here we will simulate the notification through a chat bot UI that you can use to talk to your assistant using your Watson Assistant Solutions API key.
+Here we will simulate the notification through a chat UI that you can use to talk to your assistant using your Watson Assistant Solutions API key.

 ```javascript
 function main(event) {